justinqpham/BetterQuickLook/README.md

 ```

 Open with `open BetterQuickLook.app`.
 (Bundle is unsigned; right-click → Open once if Gatekeeper prompts.)

+### Troubleshooting
+- **Packaged app doesn’t intercept Space** – macOS occasionally drops Accessibility permission when you rebuild the bundle.
+Remove Better QuickLook from System Settings → Privacy & Security → Accessibility, add it again, and relaunch the app.
+- **`swift run`/`swift build` complain about missing VLCKit headers** – delete `.build`, then run `./Scripts/bootstrap-vlckit.sh` to restage the framework before launching.

 ### Controls
 - Space (Finder): open/close preview for the selected video.